madebymode/traefik-modsecurity-plugin/README.md

 this is a fork of the original: https://github.com/acouvreur/traefik-modsecurity-plugin

-This fork introduces alpine images, and a custom http.transport, and a caching layer once mod-security has processed a request
+This fork introduces alpine images, CRS 4.x suppport, a custom http.transport, and a 429 jail for repeat offenders

 see:  https://github.com/traefik/plugindemo#troubleshooting